-The fourth step in the development of a LPM requires the definition of the intervention's outputs.
+The fourth step in the development of a LPM, as shown in Figure 2.3.9, requires the definition of the intervention's outputs.
 These refer to the direct physical results of the intervention.
 They are the tangible items required to achieve the outcomes.
 If the intervention's inputs include capital investment, the output is likely to be the improvement or construction of physical infrastructure.

 Outputs may also include a new technology, for instance a variable speed limits system.
 During the early project phases (e.g., Phases 0/1), it is not possible (or expected) to be prescriptive about the type/option of infrastructure or solutions that will be delivered.
 The known outputs during the early project phases may simply be, for example, enhanced active travel infrastructure in the study area.
 As the scheme progresses through the phases, the detail in the outputs section will likely become more certain and focussed.

-Figure 3.6 Step 4 of LPM Development - Outputs
+Figure 2.3.9 Step 4 of LPM Development - Outputs